 "I don't think he's right.
 I'm sorry that Mr Rasmussen sees it this way," he said.

 According to Číž, by definition extremism is truly radical, which the SNS is not.
 Statements that SNS Chairman Ján Slota made 10 years ago are also being used to prove the case of extremism against the SNS, which Číž considers a standard political party.

-Sources within the PES told Sme that Smer’s membership in the grouping is almost sure to be suspended at the PES congress on October 12.
+Sources within the PES told Sme that Smer's membership in the group is almost sure to be suspended at the PES congress on October 12.

 18. Sep 2006 at 0:00 | From press reports